David Okagbue: Stoke City

 Okagbue came over to Stoke City from Dublin in 2020.
 He had played for then Bohemians affiliate St. Kevin's Boys.
 Previous to that he had started his football life at Clonsilla Club, St. Mochta's FC for several years.
 He spent time on loan with Chester from February 2022.
 In September 2022, he joined Oldham Athletic of the National League on loan.
 On 1 September 2023, he joined Walsall of EFL League Two on a season-long loan.
 Okabgue made 35 appearances and scored 1 goal in a 2–1 win over Accrington Stanley in 2023–24 as the Saddlers finished in 11th position.
 He was offered a new contract in May 2024.

 Walsall

 Okagbue joined Walsall on a permanent deal on 4 July 2024 after the club reach agreement on compensation with Stoke City.
 He signed a two-year contract.
 He scored his first league goal as a permanent member of the Walsall squad when he bundled home a late equaliser to earn his club a 2–2 draw against Bromley on 26 November 2024.
 Walsall would finish the season in 4th entering the play-offs, Okagbue started in the final at Wembley Stadium where his team would lose 0–1 to AFC Wimbledon.

 Peterborough United

-On 21 July 2025, Okagbue signed for EFL League One side Peterborough United for a undisclosed fee on a four year deal with an option for a fifth.
+On 21 July 2025, Okagbue signed for EFL League One side Peterborough United for an undisclosed fee on a four-year deal with an option for a fifth.